mahdi12167/libmini/libmini/qtviewer/README.txt

     bboxmax=miniv3d(3.434,3.15,2);
     }

- double mininode_geometry_teapot::shoot(const miniv3d &o,const miniv3d &d,double mindist) const
+ double mininode_geom::shoot(const miniv3d &o,const miniv3d &d,double mindist) const
     {return(shootbsphere(o,d,mindist));}

 We put the teapot at the place where it belongs to - the Utah Science